How To Install An Induction Cooktop?

 What is an induction cooktop and how does it work?

-An induction cooktop is a device that uses electricity to heat food.
+A cooktop induction is a device that uses electricity to heat food.
 It works by using an electromagnetic field to create resistance in the pan, which in turn creates heat.
 Induction cooktops are more energy-efficient than other types of cooktops, and they also offer faster cooking times.

 When installing an induction cooktop, it is important to follow the manufacturer’s instructions and local codes.
 Cooktops must be properly grounded and have a minimum clearance of 40 or 50 amps.
 Electric stoves should be connected to a wall oven via a junction box, and gas cooktops should be installed by a professional.